haskellweekly/haskellweekly/data/newsletter/issue-78.markdown

 -   [Scrap all your type classes but one](http://h2.jaguarpaw.co.uk/posts/scrap-all-your-typeclasses-but-one/)

-    > In "Scrap your type classes" Gabriel Gonzales explains how we can replace type classes with dictionary passing.
+    > In "Scrap your type classes" Gabriella Gonzales explains how we can replace type classes with dictionary passing.
 In this article I describe a sort of "halfway house" to scrapping all our type classes.
 Suppose we were only allowed one type class.
 Which would we choose?

 -   [Optimizing free monad programs using `Plated`](https://qfpl.io/posts/optimising-free-with-plated/)